rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

-PSAT cookie's table provides functionality simialr to the cookies table in DevTools' Application panel, with some additions tailored for debugging scenbarios related to the deprecation of third-party cookies.
+PSAT cookie's table provides functionality similar to the cookies table in DevTools' Application panel, with some additions tailored for debugging scenarios related to the deprecation of third-party cookies.

 <img width="742" alt="PSAT Cookies Table" src="images/cookie-analysis/cookies-table.png">